wobsoriano/trpc-nuxt/README.md

     trpcURL: '/api/trpc', // defaults to /api/trpc
   },
   typescript: {
-    strict: true // set this to true to infer input/output types }
+    strict: true // set this to true to make input/output types work }
 })
 ```